sybrew/the-seo-framework/readme.txt

 **The only feature-complete SEO plugin that follows the white-hat guidelines and rules imposed by WordPress and search engines.**

 Start using proven methods to optimize your website for SEO.
-Simple, dedicated, extensible, unrestricted, ad-free, and no strings attached.
+Clean, dedicated, extensible, unrestricted, ad-free, and no strings attached.

 To top it off, this is the fastest full-featured SEO plugin, and it blends right into your WordPress website, without leaving you in the dark.